Latent Generative Modeling of Random Fields from Limited Training Data: Appendix

-Network architecture and hyper-parameters used for each of the four examples are summarized in Table \ref{tab:nn_architecture_details}.
+Network architecture and hyper-parameters used for the VAEs in each of the six examples are summarized in Table \ref{tab:nn_architecture_details}.
 Most of the networks used were multi-layer perceptrons (MLPs) with GELU activation functions.
 In the two application examples, it was found that more expressive architectures for the branch and encoder was beneficial for the added problem complexity.
 For these examples, an enhanced branch network was used with residual blocks containing SiLU activations, layer normalization, and skip connections to improve gradient flow while enabling deeper representations necessary for capturing the more complex function spaces (the number of hidden layers in Table \ref{tab:nn_architecture_details} corresponds to number of residual blocks used).
 For the wind velocity field estimation example, the encoder portion of the U-Net architecture\citep{ronneberger2015u} was adopted for a more capable encoder.
+The objective function weights ($\lambda_{kl}$, $\lambda_f$, $\lambda_r$) listed in Table \ref{tab:nn_architecture_details} reflect best-case or default values used in the examples while results were also shown for different weight values throughout Section \ref{sec:experiments}.

-For the flow matching implementation, a MLP with three hidden layers of 128 units each and GELU activation functions was used for the flow model for all examples.
-Training was performed using the Adam optimizer with a learning rate of $0.001$, $\beta_1=0.9$, $\beta_2=0.999$, and a batch size of 128 for 1000 epochs.
-During training, a small noise component (standard deviation of $0.01$) was added to the interpolated points to improve stability.
-For sampling, we leveraged the \texttt{Torchdyn} library's neural differential equation implementation with an adjoint-based 4th-order Runge-Kutta (RK4) solver to integrate the learned vector field with 100 evenly spaced time steps between $t=0$ and $t=1$.
-Very little hyperparameter tuning was performed for flow matching in this study, so it is expected that some accuracy improvements are possible for the results shown herein.
+For the flow matching implementation used for latent space sampling, Table~\ref{tab:fm_hyperparams} summarizes the architecture and training hyperparameters used for each example.
+For the lower-dimensional demonstration problems, a relatively compact MLP with three hidden layers was used as the velocity field model, whereas the higher-dimensional application problems employed a larger network with five hidden layers of 512 units each.
+All flow models used GELU activation functions.
+For multimodal random field inference demonstration, an enhanced flow model architecture was employed, which incorporates sinusoidal time embeddings, layer normalization, and residual connections to better capture the multimodal latent distribution.
+Training was performed using the Adam optimizer with $\beta_1=0.9$, $\beta_2=0.999$, and gradient clipping with a maximum norm of $1.0$.
+Latent codes were normalized (z-scored) prior to flow matching training to improve stability.
+During training, a small noise component with standard deviation $\sigma_\mathrm{min}$ was added to the interpolated points.
+For sampling, we leveraged the \texttt{torchdyn} library's neural ODE implementation with an adjoint-based Dormand--Prince (\texttt{dopri5}) adaptive solver to integrate the learned velocity field over $t \in [0, 1]$.